 ENERGY: Energy is comprised of the following components:

-8.1 Quarterly Energy: The Contractor’s Quarterly Energy will be based on Reclamation’s hydro power generation projection studies.
+8.1 Quarterly Energy: The Contractor’s Quarterly Energy will be based on Reclamation’s hydro power generation projection studies, which are updated monthly.

-8.1.1 Quarterly energy will be made available on the P-DP Application for Contractors by no later than the last day of August for October through December, the last day of November for January through March, the last day of February for April through June, and the last day of May for July through September, of each year of the Contract.
+8.1.1 Quarterly Energy will be viewable on the P-DP Application for Contractors by no later than the last day of August for October through December, the last day of November for January through March, the last day of February for April through June, and the last day of May for July through September, of each year of the Contract.

 8.1.2 WAPA will publish on the P-DP Application, the full megawatt (MW) CROD aggregated by Scheduling Entity, prior to the start of the month for rounding purposes.